Cbhblaster/pen/README.md

 ## (Planned) Features

+To see all currently supported commands, type `pen --help`.
+To see more information about a specific command type `pen <command> --help`.

+The following list also gives a broad overview over the current features of Pen.
 Implemented features are marked with a ✔.
-The list is ordered by their planned implementation order, but the order may change.
+The list is ordered by their planned implementation order, but the order may change at any time.

 | Feature | ? | Note |
 |---------|---|------|